Your frequently asked questions

 - An agency: In addition to increasing your web visibility, the agency allows you to ensure the reliability and security of your information and saves precious time for your teams.

-To manage the pages of your franchisees, simply create a group of establishments with all the pages of your franchisees on Google Business Profile.
+To manage the pages of your franchisees, simply create a location group with all the pages of your franchisees on Google Business Profile.
 They can be managed collectively by an organization or a group of users.
-Organizing your establishments by classifying them into groups makes it easier to manage several of them more easily and more securely.
-To create a group of establishments:
+Organizing your locations by grouping them allows you to manage several more easily and more securely.
+To create a location group:

 - Log in to Google Business Profile